bradsevy/ansible/README.md

-# ansible
+# Ansible playbooks
-Brad's ansible playbooks
+In this repo I will host my Ansible playbooks.